Akalanka47000/scrapher/readme.md

 - Run `make lint` to run the linter.
 - Run `make build` to build the application.
 - Run `make start` to start the built application (You need to run `make build` first).

+#### Environment variables are loaded from the `.env` file.
+You can create one by copying the `.env.example` file.
+The server won't start if any of the required environment variables are not set or invalid, an error message will tell you more about it.

 # Full setup with client, monitoring and logging